-The Harmon Cove Shuttle operates between the Secaucus Junction Train Station and businesses located in the Harmon Cove area in Secaucus.
-The shuttle is funded in part by New Jersey Job Access & Reverse Commute (NJ-JARC) Program and businesses in the area.
+The Harmon Cove Shuttle operates between the Secaucus Junction Train Station and businesses located in Secaucus's Harmon Cove area.
+The shuttle is funded in part by New Jersey Job Access & Reverse Commute (NJ-JARC) Program and companies in the area.

-The service was launched by EZ Ride in 2008 and currently uses three minibuses to provide the service.
+EZ Ride launched the shuttle in 2008 and used three minibuses to provide the service.
 Service is open to the public.
-All passengers are required to obtain a bus ticket to ride the shuttle by contacting EZ Ride at 201-939-4242 ext.
+All passengers must obtain a bus ticket to ride the shuttle by contacting EZ Ride at 201-939-4242 ext.
 131. Monthly passes (\$180) or booklets of 10 one-way tickets (\$50) are available.